,

 -Henning Mankell, One Step Behind

 For many people (ok, ok, including me), coffee is a favorite morning drink.
-For me, it has never been about the caffeine, as I like decaf just as much … I just enjoy the aroma and taste of coffee.
+For me, it’s never been about the caffeine, as I like decaf just as much … I just enjoy the aroma and taste of coffee.
+Making cold brew coffee is another great way to have your favorite cup of Joe!

-I don’t drink it every morning, but when I do, I typically drink it straight out of my favorite French press and blended with some butter, coconut oil, and vanilla, or with a splash of peppermint coffee creamer.
-Other days, I blend this same concoction into a tea of some kind or just enjoy some plain herbal tea.
+I don’t drink it every morning, but when I do, I typically drink it straight out of my favorite French press.
+I like to blend it with some butter, coconut oil, and vanilla, or with a splash of peppermint coffee creamer.
+On other days, I blend this same concoction into a tea of some kind or just enjoy some plain herbal tea.

-Iced coffee is everywhere in the summertime, and usually contains more milk and sugar than coffee.
+Iced coffee drinks are everywhere in the summertime, and usually have more milk and sugar than coffee.
 While yummy (to some) this type of iced coffee does nothing good for us and can awaken more cravings for sugar by flooding our dopamine receptors.

 (Still need convincing?
 Check out the sugar stats in popular coffee shop options here.)

 I’ve found a good alternative in cold brew coffee, which isn’t just hot coffee poured over ice.
-If you enjoy a quality brew, cold brew coffee stays good to the last drop as it won’t get diluted as the ice melts, and it has none of the downsides of the coffee shop concoctions.
+If you enjoy a quality brew, cold brew coffee stays good to the last drop.
+It won’t get diluted as the ice melts, and it has none of the downsides of the coffee shop concoctions.

-Best of all, it isn’t complicated at all to make at home and saves a ton of money over a grande frappe addiction.
+Best of all, it’s easy to make a glass of cold brew at home.
+Plus it saves a ton of money over a Starbucks grande frappe addiction.

 How to Make Cold Brew Coffee

-Cold brew coffee, as the name suggests, actually brews the coffee cold, resulting in a less bitter and more aromatic cold coffee.
-The result is a naturally slightly sweeter, full bodied coffee that isn’t watered down by ice.
+Cold brew coffee, as the name suggests, brews the coffee cold, for a less bitter and more aromatic cold coffee.
+The result is a naturally sweeter, full-bodied coffee that isn’t watered down by ice.

-Some people (like my dad) are coffee purists and would never even consider drinking it cold, but if you aren’t part of that group, give cold brew a try!
+Some people (like my dad) are coffee purists and would never consider drinking it cold.
+But if you aren’t part of that group, give cold brew a try!
+Some people buy special cold brew coffee makers, but I haven’t found them necessary.

 To make cold brew coffee, you’ll need:

 That’s it!
-The only catch to this super simple recipe is needing to plan ahead, as this method takes about 12 hours to brew.
-The advantage is, with a little advanced planning, you can brew coffee in your sleep!
-(Yay for multi-tasking!)
+The only catch to this super simple recipe is needing to plan, as this method takes about 12 hours to brew.
+The advantage?
+With a little advanced planning, you can brew coffee in your sleep (Yay for multi-tasking!).

 Cold Brew Coffee Recipe

-Cold brew coffee is a method of brewing that uses cold water for the entire process, yielding a less bitter and more aromatic finished product that is not diluted with ice.
+Unlike hot brew, cold brew coffee uses cold water for the entire process.
+This results in a less bitter and more aromatic finished product that’s not diluted with ice.

 Author Katie Wells